ITO Skywalk Now Open For Public

 Currently, the Outer Ring Road (ORR) is connected by flyovers and has many signal-free stretches, insufficient and unsafe for pedestrians.
 Only a 12-km stretch of the Magenta Line, which would be connecting Botanical Garden with Janakpuri, is so far operational.
-The remaining 16 station on the Line would be open by mid-April.
+The remaining 16 stations on the Line would be open by mid-April.

 The subways would be made operational around the same time and will be open for non-Metro users as well for multiple exits and entry point.